top of page

 The highest governing body of WAS is the General Assembly which consists of representatives of all the WAS Membership Organizations.

-The Advisory Committee of WAS is elected by the General Assembly.
+The Advisory Committee of WAS is elected by the General Assembly and has the function to approve or deny any recommendation for membership made by the Executive Committee.

 The day-to-day running of the organization is the responsibility of the officers (President, Vice-President, Secretary General and Immediate Past-President).